Kotlin/dokka/examples/gradle/dokka-gradle-example/README.md

 ### Running

-Run `dokkaHtml` task in order to generate documentation for this example:
+Run `dokkaHtml` task to generate documentation for this example:

 ```bash
 ./gradlew dokkaHtml